cbetta/betta.io/README.md

 # Betta.io

-The `new.betta.io` site.
+The new `betta.io` site.
 A work in progress.